Project-Hatchet/Interaction-Framework/README.md

 # Hatchet Vehicle Framework
 A vehicle scripting framework for Arma 3

-This framework is in active development, expect the `hct` prefix to change.
-Interaction configurations are unlikely to change.
+This framework is in active development.

 ## Features
  - Allows simple config based binding of scripts to vehicles and seats(module system)